pavelee/react-content-manager/README.md

 ## Important!

-**Package is now compatibile with Next.js framework and React Server Components**.
+**Package is now ONLY compatible with Next.js framework and React Server Components**.
 Still working on integration with other frameworks.

-It is still in development process, so it is not recommended to use it in production yet.
-If you want to test it, you can do it by cloning this repository and running `npm run dev` or `yarn dev` in `example` directory.
+Package is now stable, it could be used on production.

 ## What is it?